microsoft/pxt-microbit/docs/projects/milky-monster/make.md

 ## Step 8: Create space for cables

-Create space to route the cables nicely on back of the milk-monster.
+Create space to route the cables nicely on back of the milky-monster.

 https://youtu.be/BoIRCk769MM